assaabloy-ppi/salt-channel/files/spec-salt-channel.md

                 32 bytes.
 The key is created with crypto_sign_keypair() [NACL].

     g  bytes  Signature2
-                Signature of the concatenation of ServerEncKey + ClientEncKey.
+                Signature of the concatenation of ClientEncKey + ServerEncKey.
                 64 bytes.
 Only the signature itself is included.
                 The signature is created with crypto_sign() [NACL].